checkstyle/checkstyle/.github/PULL_REQUEST_TEMPLATE.md

 To avoid multiple iterations of fixes and CIs failures, please read http://checkstyle.sourceforge.net/contributing.html

 ATTENTION: We are not merging Pull Requests that not passing your CIs.

+Thanks for reading, remove whole this message and type what you need.